denshinobi/denshinobi/README.md

 ---

-> “Stealth is not the absence of noise—it’s the presence of purpose.”
+> “Stealth is not the absence of noise, but the presence of purpose.”